When is Frieze Masters?

 Who are the Frieze Masters architects?

-Annabelle Selldorf has designed Frieze Masters.
-Last year she introduced a contemporary, elegant environment in which ancient and modern art can be shown side by side.
+Annabelle Selldorf is the designer for Frieze Masters.
+In 2012 she introduced a contemporary, elegant environment in which ancient and modern art can be shown side by side.
 Selldorf Architects has a reputation for the specific demands of art-related projects, having designed not only galleries and museums but also art foundations and collectors’ homes.

 Who is on the selection committee?

-The 2014 selection committee for Frieze Masters is: Jean Luc Baroni, Richard Feigen, Sam Fogg, Thomas Gibson, Anthony Meier, Fabrizio Moretti, Iwan Wirth, and Eleanor Acquavella.
+The 2015 selection committee for Frieze Masters is: Jean Luc Baroni, Sam Fogg, Thomas Gibson, Anthony Meier, Fabrizio Moretti, Iwan Wirth, and Eleanor Acquavella.

 *Is there any element of Frieze Masters in which I can participate?*

-Frieze Masters includea a programme of talks in which major artists and curators will draw out relationships between contemporary and historical art.
+Frieze Masters includes a programme of talks in which major artists and curators will draw out relationships between contemporary and historical art.